 As a student of our Certified Dental Assisting program, you'll get active, hands-on training and experience in our on campus lab.
 You can expect classroom and lab instruction that will prepare you to: - Perform chair-side procedures in general and specialty practices - Perform radiographic techniques - Maintain patient records and perform office management skills - Take impressions and perform basic laboratory procedures - Perform expanded functions allowed in SD Students interested in the online option of the Certified Dental Assisting program can learn more by clicking on the edegree graphic below.
 Excellent Opportunities Most dental offices hire multiple trained dental assistants.
 The U.S. Bureau of Labor states employment opportunities in this field are "excellent" - in fact, dental assisting is one of the fastest growing occupations nationwide.
 Positions are available in private and group practices for general dentistry as well as in specialty practices such as oral surgery, orthodontics, periodontics, endodontics and pediatric dentistry.
 Other sources of employment include public health dentistry, hospitals, dental school clinics, insurance companies, and sales.
 Accreditation The program in dental assisting is accredited by the Commission on Dental Accreditation (and has been granted the accreditation status of "approval without reporting requirements.")
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
-All graduates are eligible to complete the Dental Assisting National Board and meet all requirements to be registered in radiography expanded functions by the South Dakota Board of Dentistry.
+All graduates are eligible to become a Certified Dental Assistant by completing the Dental Assisting National Board exam.
+Graduates meet all requirements to be a Registered Dental Assistant able to perform expanded functions by the South Dakota Board of Dentistry and may apply for their Radiographer and Administration of Nitrous Oxide Administration permits.
 To be accepted into the program, the American Dental Association requires all applicants to have a high school diploma or GED.
-Click here to view the Certified Dental Assisting Course Outline Click here to view the Certified Dental Assisting Placement Report Click here to view the Certified Dental Assisting Student Learning Outcomes Lake Area Technical Institute: superior, comprehensive technical education that changes lives and launches careers.
+Click here to view the Certified Dental Assisting webpage and course outline.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.

 Get your Dental Assisting degree online.
-For more information, go to the

-Dental Assisting - Certified e-degree
+For more information, go to the Dental Assisting - Certified part-time hybrid e-degree page.
 America Runs on Diesel!